mcmaxchen/todolist/README.md

 1. Clone the repository:

+   git clone:

+   **git clone git@github.com:mcmaxchen/todolist.git todolist**

+2. Install packages

-   on the first terminal:
+-[on the first terminal:]

-   git clone

    cd client
    npm install
    npm start

-   on the second terminal:
+-[on the second terminal:]

-   cd todolist
+   // If you are not in the repository cd todolist
+   //

    cd server
    npm install
    npm start